CharlieBignell/DataScience-StockMarket/README.md

 This file won't be of much use to anyone who isn't trying to clean up transactional data specifically from Freetrade.

 ## Analyse
 This file reads data in the format exported from *cleanup* above.
 It plots a basic graph of portfolio value over time (along with rolling averages), and outputs basic stats to the console.
-It also outputs various summary tables as csv files.
+It also outputs various summary tables as CSV files.

 ## Synthesise
 This file creates synthetic trading data in the format exported from *cleanup* above.
 It takes a number of inputs: